England Football Online

 Club(s)

 He was spotted by West Ham United FC coach John Lyall when he was twelve years old, and signed for the Hammers as a YTS trainee at 14.
 On 18 July 1985 he signed professional terms.
 He went onto play 72 league appearances, scoring seven goals.
 On 14 September 1989, he moved to Manchester United FC for £1m., and the self-titled Guv'nor would play 206 league matches, scoring 24.
 Internazionale Milano FC paid £8m. for Ince on 13 July 1995.
-Professionally, his time at Milan was highly successful, playing 54 league matches, scoring ten times, and he returned to England on 22 July 1997 to join Liverpool for £4.2 million.
+Professionally, his time at Milan was highly successful, playing 54 league matches, scoring ten times, and on 7 July 1997, Inter accepted a £5 million bid from Everton FC, but Ince refused talks and instead, when he returned to England, he did so to join Liverpool for £4.2 million on 22 July 1997.
 He was appointed captain.
 He played 65 Premier League matches, scoring fourteen goals.
 He joined Middlesbrough FC for £1m., playing 93 Premier League matches, scoring seven.
 Ince then joined Wolverhampton Wanderers FC on a free transfer on 6 August 2002.
 He played 115 league matches, scoring ten.
 After failing to win a new contract at Wolves, Ince joined Swindon Town AFC on 31 August 2006 as a player-coach, playing just three times in the league.
 After leaving the club several weeks later, Ince joined Macclesfield Town AFC as player-manager, unable to play until January 2007, he played just the once (5 May 2007 vs. Notts County FC) before finally hanging up his boots to concentrate on his managerial duties.

 Distinctions x